andreatoson3-netizen/Amatriciana/docs/SystemTestResults.md

 * A Residential building must update the City's Population, Happiness, Money, Pollution and Energy according to its defined effects.
   - Result: OK
-  - Comment: When a house and a PowerPlant were placed, all metrics updated (e.g., Population: 50, ecc...).
+  - Comment: When a house and a PowerPlant were placed, all metrics updated correctly (e.g., Population: 50).
   - Date: 28.08.2026

 * A Commercial building must update the City's Money, Happiness, Pollution and Energy according to its defined effects.
   - Result: OK
-  - Comment: When a shop and a Power Plant were placed, all metrics related to it updated (e.g., Pollution: 1 (5 PP + 1 S), ecc...).
+  - Comment: When a shop and a Power Plant were placed, all metrics related to it updated correctly (e.g., Pollution: 1, resulting from 5 for the Power Plant and 1 for the shop).
   - Date: 28.08.2026

 * A Road must update the City's Money, Happiness and Pollution according to its defined effects.